fridap251/MuseumAR---5G-Cultural-Experience/README.md

 3. Integration with Amazon Bedrock

 Amazon Bedrock is integrated to provide generative AI capabilities, such as generating text based on user prompts.
-The Lambda function uses the AWS SDK (Boto3 for Python) to invoke a Bedrock model, such as Anthropic’s Claude or Amazon’s Titan.
+The Lambda function uses the AWS SDK (Boto3 for Python) to invoke a Bedrock model, such as Anthropic’s Claude.